crisog/crisog.github.io/src/content/blog/docker-for-webdevs-part-1.md

 ### Containers

 Docker introduces the concept of "container" to refer to the environment where your app runs.
-It is an isolated environment that runs on your computer, sharing the host’s operating system kernel but providing its own filesystem, processes, and network interfaces.
+It is an isolated environment that runs on your computer, sharing the host's operating system kernel but providing its own filesystem, processes, and network interfaces.

 This allows you to run a Linux instance on a MacOS laptop, for example, without needing a full virtual machine.